Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 Steep hillsides in the lower gorge area are at risk of landslides after heavy rain.
 These sections can be blocked for hours or even days.

 You have to be in touch and informed through your guide and local tea house owners time-to-time.
-It is your best defence against getting caught in a difficult situation at Manaslu.
+It is your best defense against getting caught in a difficult situation at Manaslu.

-Advantages of trekking the Manaslu Circuit in the monsoon
+Advantages of Trekking the Manaslu Circuit in Monsoon

-Despite the challenges you face at Monsoon listed above, Monsoon offers genuine rewards for trekkers who prepare well.
+Despite the challenges you face at Manaslu circuit trek in monsoon listed above, this time even offers genuine rewards for trekkers who prepare well.

 The Manaslu Circuit is already one of Nepal's quieter routes compared to Everest or Annapurna.
 It is less reached by people.
 So, fewer crowds lead to more peace.

-The trail gets quieter still.
+The trail is quieter still.
 You may have to walk for hours without seeing another trekking group.
 Tea houses feel calm and personal.

 They treat you in a good way and make your trek worth it.